DannyStoll1/dynamo/README.md

 You may need to first [install Rust](https://rustup.rs/).
 At present, the nightly toolchain is required; you can install this with `rustup install nightly`.

+Alternatively, you can download a precompiled binary from the "Releases" tags on the right.
+Binaries are available for Linux, macOS, and Windows.

 ## Usage

 ### Navigation